Kunnamkulam: ASAP Community Skill Park

 The Additional Skill Acquisition Programme (ASAP) Community Skill Park in Kunnamkulam is a government-run initiative aimed at equipping youth with industry-relevant skills and vocational training.
 Operated under the Government of Kerala’s Department of Higher Education, the center offers training in areas such as IT, healthcare, electronics, and hospitality.
 It is part of a broader state-wide effort to enhance employability among students and job seekers by providing access to certified courses, expert trainers, and modern infrastructure.
 Spread over a spacious campus with modern labs, the facility integrates eco-friendly features like rainwater harvesting, solar power, and advanced waste management.

 Sport

 Government Higher Secondary School (GHSS) Ground

-Senior Ground Kunnamkulam with the synthetic track in view.

 Renovated at a cost of ₹5.08 crore and inaugurated on September 28, 2020, by Chief Minister Pinarayi Vijayan, the GHSS Ground, commonly known as the Senior Ground, is a key venue for sports and community events in the region.
 Funded by the Directorate of Sports and Youth Affairs (DSYA), the upgraded facility features a natural football turf, a spectator gallery, and a compound wall, with a synthetic track under the Khelo India project.
 Designed to host major sporting events, including potential national-level competitions, the facility serves both the school and the wider community, hosting events like the state school sports festival.
 The facility is maintained by a committee comprising representatives from the DSYA, Kunnamkulam municipality, and the school, ensuring regular upkeep, including turf watering and long-term maintenance.